Can dogs cry? Do dogs get sad, or is it a health warning sign?

 Body language

-Besides vocal crying, dogs will often use their bodies to express how they’re feeling.
+In addition to vocal crying, dogs often use their bodies to express how they’re feeling.
 It’s essential to familiarize yourself with your dog’s body language.

 A dog might shake, hide, or even ignore you when it feels sad.
 We all know that each pooch is unique, and you’ll soon learn how your pet expresses feelings.